agrc/atlas/README.md

 npm install
 ```

-Duplicate the `.env` file and rename it as `.env.development.local` and update the properties with your data
+Duplicate the `.env-cmdrc.template.json` file and rename it as `.env-cmdrc.json` and update the properties with your data

 ### Step 2 - Develop & Test